 The next pin (Party Zone) was a project that came from Craig's list.
 The cabinet was in great shape, but the machine was mostly a mess.
 Captain BZarrs head did not rotate appropriately and none of the lights or flashers in the back box were working.
 The flippers were horrible and the playfield was filthy.
 My friend restored it and I helped a little.
 The before and after was incredible and most would not believe it was the same machine.

-So, now I'm up to 3 pins, a Donkey Kong, a Centipede, and a coin op Tornado T3000 Foosball table.
-There is room for 4 more pins.
+So, now I'm up to 4 pins, a Donkey Kong, a Centipede, and a coin op Tornado T3000 Foosball table.
+There is room for 3 more pins.
 I am obsessed in the search for a Bally Radical! and a Monster Bash(If you know of someone selling either of these machines in great condition, please let me know).
-I will likely round out the collection with a Ghostbuster's Premium and a Jersey Jack's Dialed In.
+I will likely round out the collection with a Ghostbuster's Premium.